redbooth/departure/RELEASING.md

 # Releasing Percona Migrator

 All releases come from the master branch.
 Only those releases that add a fix for the Rails 3.2 support will come from the branch v3.2.
-Keep in mind though, that said branch is not actively maintained.
+Keep in mind though that said branch is not actively maintained.

 In order to give support to a new major Rails version, we'll branch off of